PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/kustomization.md

 ## Overview of Kustomize

-Kustomize is a tool for customizing Kubernetes configurations.
+Kustomize is a tool for customizing PlaidCloud configurations.
 It has the following features to manage application configuration files:

 * generating resources from other sources
 * setting cross-cutting fields for resources